Chinatown, Oakland, California: Earthquake alternative

 The 1906 San Francisco earthquake and fire destroyed most of San Francisco's Chinatown and more than 4,000 Chinese survivors found refuge in Oakland.
 Even while San Francisco Chinatown was rebuilding, many stayed in Oakland, bringing the Chinatown population to about 2,500.
 Because of continuing immigration restrictions barring Chinese women and children, a bachelor society was created.

 In the 1920s, Oakland Chinatown grew from 10th Street to the waterfront from Broadway to Harrison.
 Even in 1940, the Chinatown population grew only to about 3,000.
 With the United States involvement in World War II and the fact that China was an ally, the Chinese Exclusion Act was repealed in 1943, however the immigration quota was maintained at 105 immigrants per year.

 Post-war growth

 Chinese and English street signs in Chinatown.

 In 1950, Chinatown had grown to a population of 5,500, but local housing was lost due to the construction of Interstate 880, which runs through 8 blocks between 5th and 6th streets and serves as a transportation artery for some of Chinatown's commercial activity, Laney College (8 blocks) and later in the late 1960s, the Bay Area Rapid Transit headquarters and Lake Merritt station (2 blocks) and Oakland Museum of California (4 blocks).

 Oakland Chinatown was economically stagnant for many years, especially after multigenerational Chinatown residents began moving to the suburbs in the late 1960s.

+Since the early 2000s, Chinatown has increased its revitalization efforts This includes new housing developments and community‑driven cultural events with the goal of preserving the neighborhood’s Asian American heritage.